vanus-labs/docs/content/user-guides/connector-guides/sink/snowflake/setup.md

 Before forwarding events to Snowflake, you must have:

 - A [Snowflake](https://www.snowflake.com/) account with administrative privileges
 - The user has either ACCOUNTADMIN or SECURITYADMIN role in Snowflake.
+- A Vanus cloud account

 ## Getting Started